IE 11 is not supported. For an optimal experience visit our site on another browser.

 What is kojic acid?

-“Kojic acid works to inhibit tyrosinase,” Farber explained.
+“Kojic acid works to inhibit tyrosinase,” Farber explains.
 Tyrosinase is the enzyme that produces melanin in the skin.
 “Even if it’s considered in the acid category, it doesn’t work the same as your typical AHAs or BHAs.”

 Because kojic acid is meant to keep melanin from performing, Farber and Anolik both agree that it is an effective ingredient that could be helpful for treating hyperpigmentation or discoloration.